 Transit agencies in urbanized areas with populations under 200,000 persons may receive Section 5307 (49 U.S.C.
-53, §5307) program funds for operating assistance, where federal dollars can be allocated to a federal share of 50 percent.
-There is no cap on the amount that can be used for operating assistance.
+53, §5307) program funds for operating assistance, where federal dollars can be allocated to a federal share of 50 percent of operating expenses.
+There is no cap on the amount that can be used for capital assistance.

 Every year as expenses increase Connect uses more of this funding for operations, instead of using it for capital purchases.
-If additional operations funding cannot be found, by fiscal year 2024 Connect will be using all of this funding on operations, lessening the ability to carry out capital projects.
+If additional operations funding cannot be found, by fiscal year 2024 Connect will be using nearly 100% of this funding on operations, lessening the ability to carry out capital projects.

 Under the provisions of the FAST Act, the current omnibus federal transportation law, the Federal Transit Administration oversees a number of grant programs which can provide funding for specific types of capital projects, as well as an overall Capital Projects Grant (49 U.S.C.
 53, §5309).
 Appropriate grants should continue to be pursued vigorously.
-In the past Connect Transit has obtained grants for Mobility vehicles under §5310, and funds under the Bus and Bus Facilities grant, §5339.
+In the past Connect Transit has obtained grants for buses under Low or No Emissions grant §5339B, and funds under the Bus and Bus Facilities grant, §5339.
 However, these grants are increasingly competitive, and not all are usable for transit systems in smaller cities.
 Major U.S. DOT transportation grants, such as the BUILD program that replaced TIGER grants in the FAST Act, are more competitive still, and sometimes require matching funds or other commitments that are unrealistic for Connect's use, but remain a potential funding source for specific capital projects.

-In the current annual update of the Transportation Improvement Program (TIP), Connect Transit's anticipated receipt and use of federal transit funding is outlined for the next five years.
-The ratio of operating expenditures to capital expenditures consistently favor operating funding, the one project-related exception occurring in FY 2022.
-Carry-over funds from prior years indicate some budgetary leeway with respect to immediate needs that could not be forecast in the budget.
+In the 5 year Connect Transit estimated Operating Budget the anticipated use of federal transit funding is outlined.
+When examining the operating and capital budget the ratio of operating expenditures to capital expenditures consistently favor operating funding, with one project-related exception occurring in FY 2022.